lsendel/reactnd-project-myreads-starter/README.md

-instructions for installing and launching the project.
+instructions installing and launching the project.

 Run npm install to install application components.
 Run npm start to launch the development server.
 The browser will open automatically with the created app’s URL.